DjangoForAll/Django-Course/Level_5/5_Introduction_to_ORM/Script/Readme.md

 Django in the background checks the data is correct, and if everything is good, it will generate an SQL query to insert data into the tasks table and run the query on the database.

-and now to retrieve the data from the database we can overwrite the get_tasks_view function.
+and now to retrieve the data from the database we can rewrite the get_tasks_view function.

 ```python
 def tasks_view(request):